An Improved Baseline for Sentence-level Relation Extraction: Analysis on Unseen Entities

-\subsection{Analysis on Unseen Entities}
+\section{Analysis on Unseen Entities}

 Some previous work~\cite{zhang-etal-2018-graph,joshi-etal-2020-spanbert} claims that entity names may leak superficial clues of the relation types, allowing heuristics to hack the benchmark.
-They show that neural relation classifiers can achieve high evaluation results only based on the subject and object entity names even without putting them into the original sentence.
-They also suggest that relation classifiers trained without entity masks may not generalize well to unseen entities.
+They show that neural RE models can achieve high evaluation results only based on the subject and object entity names even without putting them into the original sentence.
+They also suggest that RE models trained without entity masks may not generalize well to unseen entities.
 However, as the provided NER types in RE datasets are usually coarse-grained, using entity masks may lose the meaningful information of entities.
-Using entity masks also contradicts later studies' advocacy of injecting entity knowledge into relation classifiers~\cite{zhang-etal-2019-ernie,peters-etal-2019-knowledge,wang2020k}.
-If relation classifiers should not consider entity names, it is unreasonable to suppose that they can be improved by external knowledge graphs.
+Using entity masks also contradicts later studies' advocacy of injecting entity knowledge into RE models~\cite{zhang-etal-2019-ernie,peters-etal-2019-knowledge,wang2020k}.
+If RE models should not consider entity names, it is unreasonable to suppose that they can be improved by external knowledge graphs.

-To evaluate whether the relation classifier trained without entity mask can generalize to unseen entities, we propose a \textit{filtered} evaluation setting.
+To evaluate whether the RE model trained without entity mask can generalize to unseen entities, we propose a \textit{filtered} evaluation setting.
 Specifically, we remove all test instances containing entities from the training set of TACRED, TACREV, and Re-TACRED.
 This results in \textit{filtered test sets} of 4,599 instances on TACRED and TACREV, and 3815 instances on Re-TACRED.
 These filtered test sets only contain instances with unseen entities during training.

-We present the evaluation results on the filtered test set in Table~\ref{tab::filter}.
+We present the evaluation results on the filtered test set in \Cref{tab::filter}.
 We compare the performance of models with entity mask or typed entity marker representations, between which the only difference lies in whether to include entity names in entity representations or not.
 Note that as the label distributions of the original and filtered test set are different, their results are not directly comparable.
-Still, the \emph{typed entity marker} consistently outperforms the \emph{entity mask} on all encoders and datasets, which shows that relation classifiers can learn from entity names and generalize to unseen entities.
-Our finding is consistent with \citet{peng-etal-2020-learning}, whose work suggests that entity names can provide semantically richer information than entity types to improve the relation classifier.
+Still, the \emph{typed entity marker} consistently outperforms the \emph{entity mask} on all encoders and datasets, which shows that RE models can learn from entity names and generalize to unseen entities.
+Our finding is consistent with \citet{peng-etal-2020-learning}, whose work suggests that entity names can provide semantically richer information than entity types to improve the RE model.